smastrom/cypress-wait-frames/README.md

 ## Contributing

 Contributions are very welcome.
-If you think that the code can be improved without touching the current API, feel free to open a PR.
+If you think this package can be improved without touching the current API, feel free to open a PR.

 PNPM is used as a package manager.
 Use any code style you prefer, git hooks are already set up to format the code.